-The Southeastern Architectural Archive, a unit within Tulane University Library's Special Collections Division, was founded in 1979 of collections from Prints and Drawings of the Manuscripts Department (now the Louisiana Research Collection) at Tulane University.
-Growing from a small number of groups of records from a few New Orleans architects and firms, SEAA now preserves over 135 collections from the New Orleans metropolitan region, Louisiana, and other parts of the gulf south.
-Over the last three decades, SEAA has become one of the largest architectural archives in the southern United States, housing nearly 1 million drawings, 25 thousand photographs, and many other records.
+Tulane University Library's Special Collections includes the Southeastern Architectural Archive (SEAA), one of the larger collections of architectural records in the southern United States.
+SEAA was founded in 1979 of collections from Prints and Drawings of the Manuscripts Department (now the Louisiana Research Collection "LaRC") at Tulane University.
+Growing from a small number of groups of records from a few New Orleans architects and firms, SEAA now preserves over 135 collections from the New Orleans metropolitan region, Louisiana, and other parts of the Gulf South.

 Earlier materials illuminate the distinctive architectural heritage for which New Orleans is famous, such as the Sylvester Labrot Collection, containing the most comprehensive group of project drawings of James Gallier, Sr. and his son, James Gallier, Jr., Charles Bingley Dakin and his brother, James H. Dakin, Richard Esterbrook, John Turpin, Minard Lafever, and other 19th century architects who practiced in New Orleans.
 SEAA also has other 19th and early 20th century architects represented in its holdings, including Robert Mills, James Freret, Thomas Sully, Benjamin Harrod, Paul Andry, and others.